Crossix Products Privacy Notice for Consumers

 Tailored Advertising and Your Rights

-If you would like to opt out of being included in Crossix digital advertising and measurement products, which includes media served in web, mobile app, and CTV environments, you may do so via the following link: https://www.veeva.com/privacy/ccpa/
+You may opt out of your Personal Information being included in Veeva Crossix digital advertising and measurement products sold to customers, which includes media served in web, mobile app, and CTV environments, via the following link: https://veeva.wirewheel.io/privacy-page/632894a4370d650016a46903

 You may opt out of personalized advertising and cross-device linking in web browsers by visiting http://optout.aboutads.info.
 You can learn how to opt out of personalized advertising and cross-device linking on mobile devices by visiting https://thenai.org/opt-out/mobile-opt-out/; and on CTV devices by visiting https://thenai.org/opt-out/connected-tv-choices/.
 To help preserve the choices that you make in the DAA’s WebChoices page, you can install the DAA’s “Protect My Choices” extension that is available at aboutads.info/PMC.

 For more information about tailored advertising and cross-device linking, please visit the Network Advertising Initiative (“NAI”) website.
 We are a member of the NAI and we adhere to the NAI’s Code of Conduct.
 We also adhere to the DAA’s Self-Regulatory Principles for Online Behavioral Advertising by providing you enhanced notice, transparency and control of our digital marketing practices.